rajnishspandey/Airflow/README.md

 This Repository contains the details of Airflow with BashOperator, PythonOperator, Airflow with API

-# Commands are aas follows.
+# Commands are as follows.

 Download Docker for mac OS and check in terminal if its installed correctly  using below commands
 ### 1 - docker --version